xriss/timecake/raspi/readme.md

 quick as we do not do an apt upgrade which can take a very long time.
 If you want to make sure the image has the latest patches be sure to apt upgrade before using.

-	./install-auto-video-player

-This will setup the image that ./box-format created to auto play a video, see ./box-settings for simple changes or modify this script if you need even more control.

 	./box-mount